oguzhan-baser/central_limit_theorem/README.md

 The results of the experiments are below.
 As n increases, the sums are observed to converge to the corresponding Gaussian CDF/ PDF.

+1000 samples of sum of n=[1 2 5 10 20 40] IID Uniform R.V. are put to historgrams plotted below.

 ![](images/uniform.jpg)

+1000 samples of sum of n=[1 2 5 10 20 40] IID Exponential R.V. are put to historgrams plotted below.

 ![](images/exponential.jpg)

+1000 samples of sum of n=[1 2 5 10 20 40] IID Bernoulli (with p=0.5) R.V. are put to historgrams plotted below.

 ![](images/bernoulli.jpg)

+1000 samples of sum of n=[1 2 5 10 20 40] IID Poisson R.V. are put to historgrams plotted below.

 ![](images/poisson.jpg)